 For example, in 1890, the innkeeper at the time used to stand at the door on Sundays and give out free glasses of Sherry for people going to church.
 If you were to order chicken, you’d get the whole chicken, not just a piece.
 He was really, really welcoming and everything was in abundance.
 We wanted to go back to that.
 The food is honest and simple, with big and hearty portions.”

-— Can you tell me a little bit about the rooms and facilities at The Olde Bell?
+— Can you tell us a little bit about the rooms and facilities at The Olde Bell?

 — The Olde Bell interior

-— Please tell me about the restaurant at The Olde Bell.
+— Please tell us about the restaurant at The Olde Bell.
 The food plays an important role?

 — Bathroom at The Olde Bell